HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-ribbon-cutting-held-for-third-campus.md

 <div style="float: right; width:50%;">
 <img src="assets/images/ribbon-cutting.jpeg">
 </br>
-**Cuate Santos / Laredo Morning Times**
+<b>Cuate Santos / Laredo Morning Times</b>

-**Local and state officials join forces with Harmony Public Schools officials for the ribbon-cutting ceremony for Laredo's newest high school, Harmony School of Excellence, on Thursday.
-See related story on A3**
+<b>Local and state officials join forces with Harmony Public Schools officials for the ribbon-cutting ceremony for Laredo's newest high school, Harmony School of Excellence, on Thursday.
+See related story on A3</b>
 </div>

 Harmony Public Schools in Laredo, which once served 340 students and operated out of one building, has now grown to three campuses serving about 1,700 students.